liuyuelintop/technical-interviews/problems/react/user-directory/INTERVIEW_SPEED_GUIDE.md

 ```

 **What to say:**
 > "I'm transforming API data inline here with any type.
+I'm also seeding the API and using a stable id (`login.uuid`) to avoid data drift issues later when we add favorites.
 In production I'd add runtime validation with zod or similar, create proper API types, and handle edge cases like null values.
 But this gets us moving quickly."

 ```typescript
 // hooks/useUsers.ts